Aftercare

 Aftercare Basics

-We want your tattoo to look the best it can for as long as humanly possible.
-We’ve seen a lot of tattoos, we have a lot of tattoos, and these aftercare guidelines are a byproduct of that expertise.
-This is what we recommend.
+We want your tattoo to look the best it can for as long as possible!
+We have a lot of tattoos and we’ve seen a lot of tattoos — this is what we recommend for our clients.

-Cal Tattoo is not responsible for the way your tattoo heals or what happens to it once it leaves our shop.
-That’s on you, boo.
+Cal Tattoo is not responsible for how your tattoo heals / what happens to it once leaving our shop!

-1. Always wash your hands thoroughly before handling your fresh tattoo!
+1. Always wash your hands thoroughly before handling your fresh tattoo to reduce germs / risk of infection!

 3. Gently but thoroughly wash your tattoo with an unscented, antibacterial, liquid soap (we recommend Softsoap) and warm water.
 Do not use a washcloth, loofah, or anything abrasive.
 Only use your hands!

 4. Shock the tattoo by applying a clean, hot compress for approximately 10 seconds, then quickly rub an ice cube over it or rinse with very cold water.
+This only needs to be done once.
 Do not use an ice pack!

-5. Gently pat your tattoo dry with a new piece of paper towel.
+5. Gently pat your tattoo dry with a new, clean piece of paper towel.
 Do not rub or use fabric with a rough surface!

 6. Rub a small amount of healing ointment onto your tattoo.
-We highly suggest Aquaphor Healing Ointment.
-Always use clean hands and do not touch your fingers back into the ointment container after touching your tattoo.
-Rub the ointment in so it is not goopy or greasy - you want a thin layer.
+We highly recommend Aquaphor Healing Ointment.
+Always use clean hands and do not touch your fingers to the ointment container after touching your tattoo.
+Rub the ointment in so it is not goopy — you want a THIN layer.

-7. Pat off any excess ointment with a new paper towel.
+7. Pat off any excess ointment with a new, clean paper towel.
 Do not use Vaseline / petroleum!

-8. Repeat steps 3, 5, and 6 for the next four / five days at least 3 to 4 times a day.
+8. Repeat steps 3, 5, and 6 for the next four to five days at least 3 to 4 times a day to keep your tattoo clean and reduce risk of infection.

 9. Wear clean, soft, and loose-fitting clothing over your tattoo for the first 2 weeks — nothing abrasive, tight, or irritating.
 For foot tattoos, go barefoot as much as possible and avoid wearing shoes as much as you can.
 The first 5 days are critical for healing.
 For hand / finger tattoos, avoid any extraneous activity.